 Complete all required study abroad documentation

-Be sure to complete all the documentation needed for your study abroad program.
+Be sure to complete all pre-departure documentation needed for your study abroad program.

 Research and reserve flights and arrange transportation to host site